jbuehl/ha/README.REST.md

 ### State notifications
-In addition to implementing the REST interface for client queries, the HA REST server sends a periodic message to port 4243 on either the IPV4 broadcast address of the local network or a multicast group to advertise the current state of its HA resources.
-This is usually sent when the state of a resource changes.
+In addition to implementing the REST interface for client queries, an HA REST server may send an unsolicited message to port 4243 on either the IPV4 broadcast address of the local network or a multicast group to advertise the current state of its HA resources.
+This is usually sent when the state of a resource changes and may be sent periodically to indicate that the service is active.
 The message contains the JSON representation of the service name and the current state of the HA resources published by that service.
 ```
 {"service": {"name": <service name>},